Last updated on February 18th, 2026 at 04:32 pm

 Just because you’re working with a professional realtor doesn’t mean that you can stop being vigilant in the market.
 Always be looking for properties across different websites and other realtors’ listings as you never know when a gem might pop up.

-Sometimes you have that perfect list in your head but you find a place that doesn’t take any of these boxes but is exactly what you’re looking for.
+Sometimes you have that perfect list in your head but you find a place that doesn’t tick any of those boxes but is exactly what you’re looking for.
 We spoke to one client who was looking for a two-bedroom, non-ground floor, with outdoor space and as close to the city center as possible.
 They finally found a place.
 It was on the ground floor, with one bedroom, no outdoor space, and on the outskirts of the city.
 It emotionally ticked their boxes and because it was a large space they made it their own.

 Keep an open mind, know what you want and know what you need and you’ll find a dream home.